Contributors

 6. Validate error handling

-Study existing broker implementations as reference:
+Study existing broker implementations:

 • /broker/zerodha/ - Most complete implementation